 What should I do if I have a new address or I am leaving Hong Kong?

-You must notify the Inland Revenue Department within one month if your address is changed.
+You must notify the Government within one month if your address is changed.
 If you will be leaving Hong Kong for more than a month, you should also send them a notification.

 What are the Chargeable Incomes?

 You are required to report the following income in your salaries tax assessment.
 Here is a list of chargeable incomes for your reference.

 - Commissions, Bonuses, Leave Pay, End of Contract Gratuities and Payments In Lieu of Notice accrued on or after 1 April 2012